Mail Boxes Etc.

 Mail Boxes Etc. (MBE) is an American-Italian third-party provider of shipping, fulfilment, printing, and marketing services through a network of franchised locations.
-MBE is an Italian family-owned holding company headquartered in Milan, Italy.
-It ranks among the world's largest networks of service centres, offering shipping, logistics, printing, marketing, and design services to both businesses and private customers.
+MBE is an Italian family–owned holding company headquartered in Milan, Italy.
+It ranks among the world's networks of service centers, offering shipping, logistics, printing, marketing, and design services to both businesses and private customers.

 History

 Mail Boxes Etc. was founded in the United States in 1980 by Gerald Aul, Pat Senn, and Robert Diais.
 By the year 2000, MBE had expanded to include 4,000 locations worldwide, including South Korea and Sweden.

-MBE operates a network of retail centres providing packing and shipping services, logistics support, communications, and marketing services to both business and private customers.
-The majority of the centres are owned by franchisees, both individual and master franchisees.
+MBE operates a network of retail centers providing packing and shipping services, logistics support, communications, and marketing services to both business and private customers.
+The majority of the centers are owned by franchisees, both individual and master franchisees.

-A branch of MBE in Reading, Berkshire.
+A branch of MBE in Reading, England.

 Acquisition by UPS

-In 2001, United Parcel Service (UPS) acquired Mail Boxes Etc., Inc. locations in the United States and Canada.
+In 2001, United Parcel Service (UPS) acquired Mail Boxes Etc., Inc. locations in the United States and Canada out of bankruptcy.
 On April 7, 2003, UPS began converting the 3,000 Mail Boxes Etc. locations in the United States and Canada (at the time, nearly 90% of the domestic U.S. network) to The UPS Store and started offering lower UPS direct shipping rates, with an average reduction of around 20%.

-These centres remain locally owned and operated, continuing to offer a wide range of services, including packing, shipping, freight, postal services, printing, and business services.
+These centers remain locally owned and operated, continuing to offer packing, shipping, freight, postal services, printing, and business services.

-Parent Company

-Since 2008, MBE has been part of the Fortidia Group - a collective of 10 brands providing solutions in e-commerce, fulfillment, shipping, logistics, marketing, and print.

-In November 2024, the parent company of Mail Boxes Etc., MBE Worldwide, announced a rebranding and is now known as Fortidia.

-MBE Worldwide Group
+MBE Worldwide/Fortidia

 In 2009, MBE Worldwide, was established to acquire the existing Mail Boxes Etc. network from UPS worldwide, excluding the United States and Canada.
 MBE Worldwide subsequently expanded across Western Europe, establishing a direct presence in France in 2012, Poland in 2014, and the United Kingdom and Republic of Ireland in 2021.

 As of 31 December 2016, MBE Worldwide had nearly 1,600 locations in 30 countries, with total sales of €427 million in 2016.

+In November 2024, MBE Worldwide announced a rebranding and is now known as Fortidia.